kartverket/kartverket.dev/docs/getting-started/using-the-catalog.md

 For details on how to write a dashboard selector see [this page](https://github.com/K-Phoen/backstage-plugin-grafana/blob/main/docs/dashboards-on-component-page.md).

 ### Kubernetes

+If your application is running on Kubernetes, you can add a label selector to your component to make the component show data from Kubernetes.
+Today this will show the number of pods and their status on the cluster, along with some metrics like CPU and memory usage.

 Adding this will enable us to add more features in the future that show data of your app on Kubernetes, for example showing exposed endpoints on your Skiperator